elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 ---

-### Explain, How the For-Loop works?
+### Explain how a for-loop functions in JavaScript

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The for loop sets a starting point, condition, and steps.
-The starting point executes once upon entering the loop.
-The condition gets checked before every loop iteration.
-The loop body runs again and again while the condition is truthy.
-If false, the loop terminates.<br /><br />
+  <div><strong>Interview Response:</strong> The for loop defines an initial point, condition, and steps.
+The initial point runs once when entering the loop.
+Before each iteration, the condition is evaluated.
+The loop body repeats while the condition remains true; if false, the loop then exits before the next iteration.<br /><br />
   <strong>The general loop algorithm works like this:</strong><br /><br />Run begin<br /><br />
   <ul>
     <li>(if condition → run body and run step)</li>